 - Your home is located in Huntington city limits

 - You are the owner and live in your home

-- Mortgage payment, taxes, municipal and refuse fees are current
+- Municipal and refuse fees are current

-- Application and supporting documentation completed
+- Application and required documentation completed

 For every home we work on for Project Shine we will have two 10-year sealed battery smoke alarms that the Huntington fire department will install for those that would like them or need them.
 This is part of a project the Huntington Fire Department is conducting with the Red Cross, who is providing the smoke alarms.